MDAnandaB35/MasihMikir_AI_Backend/README.md

 - **Transcribe YouTube Videos:** Extracts subtitles/transcripts from YouTube videos and saves them to MongoDB.
 - **Transcribe Audio Files:** Uses OpenAI Whisper API to transcribe uploaded audio files.
 - **Transcribe Video Files:** Converts video files to audio, then transcribes using Whisper.
-- **Summarize Transcriptions:** Summarizes meeting transcripts using DeepSeek or OpenAI models.
+- **Summarize Transcriptions:** Summarizes meeting transcripts using Helpy, OpenRouter or OpenAI.
-- **Generate Quizzes:** Generates multiple-choice questions (MCQs) from transcriptions using DeepSeek or OpenAI.
+- **Generate Quizzes:** Generates multiple-choice questions (MCQs) from transcriptions using Helpy, OpenRouter or OpenAI.
+- **Asking Questions:** Provide answers to questions about the meeting.

 ## Folder Structure